-Selenium is needed for brain and other tissues, and selenium deficiency may be linked to a reduced antioxidant capacity in the brain.
-In studies, a selenium deficiency in the brains of lab animals may be linked with a reduced glutathione peroxidases (GPx), or antioxidant capacity, in the brain:.
+Selenium is needed for the brain and other tissues, and selenium deficiency may be linked to a reduced antioxidant capacity in the brain.
+In studies, a selenium deficiency in the brains of lab animals may be linked with a reduced glutathione peroxidases (GPx), or antioxidant capacity, in the brain.

 “These results suggest that the antioxidant capacity of rats and mice differ, leading to a differential susceptibility to the oxidative stress caused by MDMA in situations of low dietary Se.”
 (Source abstract: Differential effect of dietary selenium on the long-term neurotoxicity induced by MDMA in mice and rats, published at: https://www.ncbi.nlm.nih.gov)

 Selenium is an insulin-like trace mineral that transports glucose into tissue for conversion into energy, according to research published in the journal Cellular and Molecular Life Sciences.
 Caution is in order, however, because researchers do not fully understand the mechanisms by which selenium imitates insulin.
 The latest research seems to point to a U-shaped curve where diabetes risks exist for both selenium deficiency and selenium toxicity.